ex0lis/ldap2synapse/README.md

 To run the synchronization service in a Docker container, follow these steps:

-1. Modify the 'config.ini' to match your enviroment.
+1. Modify the `config.ini` to match your enviroment.
 2. Create or modify existing `docker-compose.yml` file to define the service:
     ```yaml
     version: '3'